Energinet-DataHub/geh-core/source/App/documents/registrations/health-checks.md

 The **liveness** check should be used when validating critical application dependencies.
 E.g if App-A depends on App-B, then App-A should check its dependency with App-B by calling the _liveness_ endpoint of App-B. It is imperative that applications does not call each others _readiness_ check as this could cause an endless loop.

+### Calling liveness of other service

+We have implemented `AddServiceHealthCheck()` to support calling liveness health check of other services.
+See examples under implementation for usage.

 ### Health Checks UI compatible response

 The health checks returns a response that is compatible with the use of the [Health Checks UI](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks#HealthCheckUI).
 This is a JSON format that allows callers to drill down into each specific health check and determine its status.

+### Application version information

 The _liveness_ endpoint also returns the source version information in the `description` field of the JSON, for any DH3 application that was build using the standard DH3 CI workflows.
+This version information is extracted from the executing applications `AssemblyInformationalVersion` property.

 ## Azure Functions App